eigendude/blocktrain.defi/README.md

 # README

-blocktrain.defi is a yield farming game that simulates macroeconomics, DeFi and NFT lending.
+blocktrain.fi is a yield farming game that simulates macroeconomics, DeFi and NFT lending.
 Players deploy digital assets to maximize returns through lending, staking and trading in a way that educates on crypto-economic principles in a risk-managed environment.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-onchain`](https://www.npmjs.com/package/create-onchain).